Hobby Lobby owner announces he’s giving away the company, for God - NewsBreak

 “That stewardship gave me a greater responsibility.
 I wasn’t supposed to take the profits of the business and use them for myself.
 I also had a responsibility to the employees that God had put in my charge.
 This is why our company pays a minimum wage of $18.50 per hour, why we close on Sunday (which had been our most profitable day of business), and why we close by 8 p.m. every day.”David Green

 According to Green his decision to give away ownership in his company is similar to the decision made by Yvon Chouinard, owner of Patagonia.
-He donated his ownership of Patagonia to a trust that will use its profits to fight climate change, according to KETK .Copyright 2022 Nexstar Media Inc. All rights reserved.
+He donated his ownership of Patagonia to a trust that will use its profits to fight climate change.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 Comments / 0